Outreach-Organization/AgeoX-Docs/src/app/docs/machine-learning/page.md

 ---

 **Definitions**

+- **Plant height**: The vertical measurement of a plant from the base at soil level to the top of its highest point, often used as an indicator of growth and vigor.

+- **Biomass**: The total mass of living plant material, including stems, leaves, and roots, typically measured to assess growth and productivity, or yield.

+- **Photosynthesis**: Photosynthesis is the biological process by which green plants convert sunlight, carbon dioxide, and water into energy-rich sugars and oxygen.
+This light-driven conversion occurs primarily through chlorophyll pigments, which capture and absorb light energy.
+The efficiency of this process, especially within Photosystem II, is quantified by the quantum yield of PSII (ΦPSII or PhiPS2), which indicates the proportion of absorbed light effectively used in photochemical reactions.
+Chlorophyll content is thus a key factor influencing both light absorption and overall photosynthetic performance.

+- **Soil characteristics**: The physical, chemical, and biological properties of soil—such as texture, pH, moisture, and nutrient content—that influence plant growth.

+- **Grain quality**: The set of traits in harvested grain—including size, weight, nutritional content- such as crude protein, amylose, lysine, crude fat, and purity—that determine its market value and suitability for consumption or processing.

+- **Genotype-performance evaluation**: The assessment of how different plant genotypes perform under specific environmental or management conditions, often based on traits like yield, stress tolerance, and growth rate.

 - **Model**: An abstract representation or mathematical function that maps input data to output predictions based on learned patterns from data.